Geography of Sydney: Geology

+Hawkesbury sandstone

 Virtually all of Sydney's exposed rocks are sandstone (Narrabeen Group of sedimentary rocks at Narrabeen).

-At a time in the past, monocline formed to the west of Sydney.
-The monocline is a sloping bend that raises the sandstone well above where it is expected to be seen, and this is why the whole of the visible top of the Blue Mountains is made of sandstone.
-Sandstone slopes in the Sydney area are on three sides: to the west the Blue Mountains, and to the north and south, the Hornsby and Woronora plateaux'.

-Being very porous, the Sydney sandstone has shale lenses and fossil riverbeds dotted throughout and it is some 200 m thick.
+Being very porous, the Sydney sandstone (also known as the Hawkesbury sandstone) has shale lenses and fossil riverbeds dotted throughout and it is some 200 m thick.
 The sandstone was probably deposited in a freshwater delta and is the caprock which controls the erosion and scarp retreat of the Illawarra escarpment.
-Six kilometres of sandstone and shale lie under Sydney.
+Six kilometres of sandstone and shale lie under Sydney and there are volcanic rocks from low hills in the shale landscapes..
+The sand that was to become the Hawkesbury sandstone of today was washed from Broken Hill and laid down about 200 million years ago.
+The ripple marks from the ancient river that brought the grains of sand are distinctive and easily seen, telling geologists that the sand comes from rocks formed between 500 and 700 million years ago far to the south.
+This means that the highest part of the visible lines almost always faces approximately south.
+The Basin's sedimentary rocks have been subject to uplift with gentle folding and minor faulting during the formation of the Great Dividing Range.

+Sydney sandstone has commonly been interpreted as having formed within a large braided river system, similar in scale and depositional style to the modern Brahmaputra River in Bangladesh.
+The sands were deposited by a vast braided river system whose headwaters lay in Antarctica, at a time when Australia formed part of the supercontinent Gondwana and the Sydney region was situated at approximately 60° south latitude.
+During this period, no polar ice caps were present, and the climate was warm to hot, reflecting atmospheric carbon dioxide concentrations that were at least three times higher than those of today.

 Bringelly Shale and Minchinbury Sandstone are often seen in the greater western parts of Sydney.
 Ashfield Shale is observed in the inner western suburbs.
 These components are part of the Wianamatta Shale group.
 Mittagong Formation sighted in a few areas in northern Sydney.
 The Prospect dolerite intrusion in western Sydney is the largest assemblage of igneous rock in Sydney.
 The oval-shaped ridge was made many millions of years ago when volcanic material from the Earth's upper mantle moved upwards and then sideways.
 Slow erosion of the overlying layers of sedimentary rock by the flow of rainwater have eventually laid bare the edges of the volcanic and metamorphic rocks of the intrusion.
 The Gap, an ocean cliff on the South Head peninsula in Watsons Bay, was laid as sediment more than 200 million years ago in the Triassic period.
 During the Jurassic period, a cataclysmic event resulted in an enormous crack forming within the strata.
 The Gap itself forms a sequence that continues offshore to the edge of the Sahul Shelf.

-Sydney features two major soils; sandy soils (such as red, brown and yellow podsols, grey and brown tenosols, lithosols, kandosols and kurosols) which originate from the Hawkesbury sandstone and have low fertility, and clay soils (which are from shales and volcanic rocks), though some soils may be a mixture of the aforementioned soils (such as sandy clay loams and silty clay loam).

-Sydney has a number of islands in its harbour and surrounding rivers.
-Such islands include, Shark Island, Cockatoo Island, Clark Island, Snapper Island, Spectacle Island and Goat Island in Port Jackson.
-Bare Island in Botany Bay.
-Lion Island, Long Island and Milson Island in Hawkesbury River.
-Scotland Island in the Northern Beaches.
-And Rodd Island in Parramatta River.